Particular/ServiceControl/docs/performance.md

  - 93 KB (fits in body storage only) ->**107 msg/s, 12 GB RAM after processing 550K messages, cleanup cost ~2 ms/message**
  - 133 KB (too big to store) -> **150 msg/s, cleanup cost ~1 ms/message**

-The tests show that storing the body inside a document impacts significantly the memory usage.
+The tests show that storing the body inside a document impacts the memory usage significantly.
 The purpose of storing the body there is to allow full text search.
 The performance characteristics of processing tiny and very large (over 133 KB) messages are the same becase for the latter not body is stored (neither as attachment nor inside the document).

 Observation of memory consumption suggests that the memory is actually allocated not when storing the messages but when evicting them.
 Changing the cleanup mechanism to not use the message metadata seems to have no effect on the memory allocations.